Bomber (1982 film): Plot

 Bud Graziano, the title's "Bomber" character, is a former heavyweight boxing champion who retired to private life on a ship.
-Jerry Calà is instead a Lombard punter who finds himself always in trouble and one day gets into really big trouble.
+Jerry Calà, on the other hand, is a Lombard punter who always finds himself in trouble and one day gets into really big trouble.
 In fact, he unwittingly sets himself against a group of thugs who answer only to the orders of a new boxing champion who is making the rounds in the area with his victories.
-So Bomber, suddenly feels his passion for boxing reawakened, so he opens a gym for amateurs and begins to train the promising young George.
+Bomber suddenly feels his passion for boxing reawakened, so he opens a gym for amateurs and begins to train the promising young George.
 Bomber organizes meetings in which fellow boxer Rosco also participates.
-Rosco, being too strong, knocks ouy the young George.
-After many other battles, Bomber is on the verge of losing everything he has slowly and painstakingly put together and so he decides to himself confront Rosco in a boxing contest.
+Rosco, being too strong, knocks out the young George.
+After many other battles, Bomber is on the verge of losing everything he has slowly and painstakingly put together and thus decides to confront Rosco personally in a boxing contest.